The world is changing at

 Stephanie all alone with Theresa Vaughn in her dressing room.
 All

-floating on air with his feet three feet off the floor.
-It was a mystical,
+floated on air with his feet three feet off the floor.
+It amounted to a

-word to Theresa, nor had she addressed him.
+word to Theresa, and before she addressed him.

-Theresa just stood staring at the man, trying to figure him out,
+Theresa just stood staring at the man with the dropped jaw and

-he was, obviously, awestruck.
-Her big, soft, brown eyes--
+figure him out, realizing he was, obviously, awestruck.
+Her eyes--

 normally innocent looking and tender--narrowed and became intense

-what do they want with me, she thought as suspicion creept in.
+and what do they want with me, she thought as suspicion crept in.

-She looked over at Stephanie, having already picked up on their
+She looked over at Stephanie attentively, picking up on their clothing.

-Len; that stunned expression was 'frozen' on his face, she
+stunned expression was stuck, frozen on his face, she

-That, coupled with the mounting seconds of silence that were in the
+That, coupled with the mounting seconds of silence in the process of

 delighted and honored to make your acquaintance.
 And... as I'm sure